Hall of Fame

 CHEMMY ALCOTT - SKI RACER SUPREME

 Inducted into the Hall of Fame in 2011.
 She represented Richmond in tennis and dry slope skiing as a youngster before going on to become one of the UK’s most successful alpine ski racers.
-She is the only British ski racer to have won a single run in a World Cup race.
-She is also the only British female ski racer ever to have competed at three Olympic Games.
+She is the only British ski racer to have won a single run in a World Cup race, she has represented Team GB at four Olympic Games.

 MAGGIE ALPHONSI - RUGBY TRAILBLAZER

 Began her competitive career playing girls' tag rugby for Enfield at the London Youth Games.
 She has become one of the world's foremost players in the women's game.
-Known as "The Machine", she has played a key role in England winning seven successive Six Nations wins and a historic first-ever series victory over New Zealand.
+Known as "The Machine", she has played a key role in England winning seven successive Six Nations wins and the 2014 World Cup.
 Inducted in 2012

 STEVE BACKLEY - JAVELIN LEGEND